-Learn something new every day More Info... by email
+Learn something new every day

-Invented by American astronomer Samuel Pierpont Langley in the late 19th century, the first bolometer was used in conjunction with a telescope to measure infrared radiation on astronomical objects, namely the Moon.
+It’s widely believed that the American astronomer Samuel Pierpont Langley created the first prototype of this instrument in the late 19th century.
+The first model was used in conjunction with a telescope to measure infrared radiation on astronomical objects, the moon in particular.
 The prototype was basic in design.
-It consisted of two chambers outfitted with platinum strips which formed a Wheatstone bridge connected to a galvanometer and battery.
-Soot covered strips, forming the bridge, were arranged such that one was left exposed while the other was shielded from radiation exposure.
+It consisted of two chambers outfitted with platinum strips forming what’s known as a “Wheatstone bridge” structure connected to a galvanometer and battery.
+Soot covered strips forming the bridge were arranged such that one was left exposed while the other was shielded from radiation exposure.
 The exposed strip's temperature would increase when it came into contact with the electromagnetic radiation, altering its electrical resistance and essentially creating a temperature sensor.

-A cold electron bolometer (CEB) is a highly sensitive device that detects cosmological radiation.
-The bolometer's superconducting-insulator-normal (SIN) metal tunnel junction is what sets it apart from other bolometers, because its energy loss is used to cool the absorber.
+There are many different variations of the instrument that are used in different settings.
+A cold electron bolometer (CEB), for example, is a highly sensitive device that detects cosmological radiation.
+A superconducting-insulator-normal (SIN) metal tunnel junction is what sets the CEB apart from other similar instruments, in large part because its energy loss is used to cool the absorber.

 I wonder if this could be used to measure electric power at 60 cycles flowing next to a conductor.